1975 Kentucky Wildcats football team

 The 1975 Kentucky Wildcats football team represented the University of Kentucky in the Southeastern Conference during the 1975 NCAA Division I football season.
-The Wildcats scored 132 points while allowing 183 points, finishing 2-8-1 overall, 0-6 in the SEC.
+The Wildcats scored 132 points while allowing 183 points, finishing 2–8–1 overall, 0–6 in the SEC.

-Season

 Wally Pesuit and Tom Ranieri were chosen as team captains.

-Kentucky opened with a 27-8 home victory against Virginia Tech, then lost 14-10 at home to Kansas, followed by a 10-10 tie at home against Maryland.
-A road game against Penn State ended in a 10-3 loss, putting Kentucky at 1-2-1 entering SEC play.
+Kentucky opened with a 27–8 home victory against Virginia Tech, then lost 14–10 at home to Kansas, followed by a 10–10 tie at home against Maryland.
+A road game against Penn State ended in a 10–3 loss, putting Kentucky at 1–2–1 entering SEC play.

-Kentucky lost its home conference opener to Auburn, 15-9, and then lost 17-14 at LSU.
-A 21-13 loss at Georgia was followed by a 23-10 home win against Tulane.
-A 13-3 road loss at Vanderbilt and 48-7 road loss at Florida led to a 17-13 home loss in the season finale against Tennessee.
+Kentucky lost its home conference opener to Auburn, 15–9, and then lost 17–14 at LSU.
+A 21–13 loss at Georgia was followed by a 23–10 home win against Tulane.
+A 13–3 road loss at Vanderbilt and 48–7 road loss at Florida led to a 17–13 home loss in the season finale against Tennessee.

 The 1975 Kentucky team lost only two games by more than 9 points, and had three losses by 4 or fewer points.
 The Maryland team that tied Kentucky 10-10 finished the season as the Atlantic Coast Conference champions, with an undefeated record in conference play.